I'm going to get today's entry started with a shameless plug, then get into the hoops and such after that...here goes:

 By and large, it means we can do a little less looking back and a little more looking forward.

-will hit Big South Football Media Day.
+After all, July may be the thick of summer, but before the month is out we will hit Big South Football Media Day.
 And once you're there, it's a full-tilt countdown to the season itself--for all the fall sports, really--and the whole thing is rolling again.

 So there is plenty on the planning tables here...stepping up things for the Big South Network with an effort toward more original programming to support the huge number of live events that we will again have available...improving the interactive content quality through this blog, plus our main Facebook and Twitter pages, and possible additions to that social networking family...and of course an overall commitment to making our events and championships the best they can be, along with enthusiastic support for our branding and mission: Developing Leaders Through Athletics.